 We always love hearing from the people that we help, and seeing how our work has made a difference to their lives.

 We at WaveLength work with charities and individuals across the country.
 The people that we help are all very different, but they all have one thing in common.
 They all suffer from loneliness and social isolation.
-By gifting them something as simple as a radio or television we can help them to overcome their loneliness and improve their lives.
+By gifting them something as simple as a radio, television, or tablet we can help them to overcome their loneliness and improve their lives.

 The people we help come from all walks of life and include ill and disabled people, elderly people, homeless and ex-homeless, refugees and survivors of domestic violence to name a few.
 Here’s how our small gifts have affected some of those people.

 In April 2016, Tim visited Leicester with our Ambassador Kirsty Rose.
 They went to meet some community members at the Adhar Project, who we recently gave 10 tablet computers and 2 smart TVs, and to unveil 16 brand new 32″ TVs at Leicester Royal Infirmary.
 Here’s how they got on!